NASA Shares Heartbreaking Photos From Space To Commemorate 9/11

-Seventeen years after the terrible tragedy that struck New York, Washington D.C., and Pennsylvania, NASA commemorates the 9/11 anniversary by sharing heartbreaking photos taken from space on the day of the terrorist attack.
+Seventeen years after the terrible tragedy that struck New York, Washington, D.C., and Pennsylvania, NASA commemorates the 9/11 anniversary by sharing heartbreaking photos taken from space on the day of the terrorist attack.

 The incredible photos show New York City from the unique vantage point of the International Space Station (ISS) and were captured by Expedition 3 Commander Frank Culbertson — the only American who wasn’t on planet Earth at the time of the attacks, space agency officials stated earlier today.